incazteca/dotfiles/README.md

 dotfiles
 ========

 This is a repository of my dotfiles.
-These dotfiles can be used by setting up a softlink to them.
+These dotfiles can be used by running the setup.sh script.
+The script will proceed to backup existing dotfiles that will be replaced if they exist and then setup a softlink to the files in the repo.

-Example in your home directory:

-ln -s $LOC_TO_REPO/vimrc .vimrc

-would create a .vimrc softlink to the vimrc file in your dotfile repo.

 These are my files and you're welcome to use them.